ABC Organic Gardener Magazine latest issue magazine cover.

 The only tricky aspect of growing zucchini can be ensuring plants are pollinated and so produce the fruit that's a kitchen staple year round.
 These tips from Penny Woodward will help.

-When the weather is very hot or wet, or there are no bees or other pollinators around, then sometimes there will be no fruit.
+When the weather is very hot or wet, or no bees or other pollinators around, there might be no fruit.
 In very hot weather you may only get male flowers, so no zucchini will grow.
+So what do you need to do to pollinate your zucchini flowers?
+You can do the pollinating yourself.